 - Same as the Samsung EVO Plus MicroSD cards.

 For beginners who are looking for a bit more value, the EVO Select is the right card for you.
 It has adjustable transfer speeds that match the size of the card and how much you want to do with it.
 All of the other specs are largely the same as the Pro Plus lineup, but with a slightly better price.

 PNY Elite-X Class

 256GB Price: $43

-The Elite-X Class comes as high as 256 GB for storage capacities and offers read rates of up to 100MB/s.
-I wasn’t seeing quite this high of speed, but enough to make me recommend this card.
+The Elite-X Class comes as high as 256 GB for storage capacities, and offers read rates of up to 100MB/s.
+I wasn’t seeing quite this high of a speed, but it was enough to make me recommend this card.

 The PNY Elite-X Class is compatible with many devices, including tablets, smartphones, action cameras, drones, camcorders, laptops, and computers.
 It has over 11,000 positive ratings.

 - Compatible with a wide range of devices, including the Steam deck, Nintendo Switch, and more.